-OPERATIVE CT SCAN.
+THERE IS NO REQUIREMENT FOR A POST-OPERATIVE CT SCAN IN PATIENTS WHO HAVE BEEN TREATED WITH SURGERY FOR CHRONIC SINUSITIS.
 Individuals who have had successful surgery will often have persistent changes on a CT scan that are of no clinical significance.
 We are more interested in the functional outcome.
-Although there are several very serious potential complications from sinus surgery, the most frequent "complication" is that patients who have had sinus surgery have an approximately 10% chance of requiring additional sinus surgery.
-This will generally necessitate at least one additional sinus CT scan as part of the subsequent evaluation and these sinus patients can end up with an amazing number of sinus CT scans.
-There is no need to add to this number with a post-op CT scan if the surgeon has documented a good surgical result with an endoscopic exam and the individual has demonstrated a good functional result with a functional baro run of some sort.
-If the patient successfully completes the run without pain or significant facial pressure, a waiver is generally recommended and usually granted.
-A common waiver stipulation is that the patient must have an annual ENT consultation with nasal/sinus endoscopy for the first 3 years after surgery (with annual submission) before a request for routine (every 5 years) waiver continuation can be recommended.
-The following is the usual provision in the waiver endorsement from NAMI: "ENT evaluation with endoscopy 2 or 3 times in the first year and once a year for the next 2 years.
-After 3 years, if there is no evidence of recurrent sinus disease, may request change to routine submission.
+If the surgeon has documented a good surgical result with an endoscopic exam and the individual has demonstrated a good functional result with a functional test, a waiver is generally recommended and usually granted.
+Depending on the severity of their disease and extent of surgery, aviators must have an annual ENT consultation with nasal/sinus endoscopy for a period before requesting a routine submission if the patient remains asymptomatic.
+The following is the usual provision in the waiver endorsement from NAMI: "Annual ENT evaluation with endoscopy.
+After (2 or 3) years, if patient there is no evidence of recurrent sinus disease, may request change to routine submission.
 After that time ENT evaluation is necessary only if clinically indicated."